 How easy is it to convert a residence into an office?
 This happens frequently.
 When looking at a multi-story residence, code-compliant exiting can be a challenge.
 When converting a multi-story residence into an office, making small buildings safe often means putting in sprinklers or a second stair.

-We have worked with a number of institutions and businesses who own or who have purchased a residence for their future office.
+We have worked with a number of owners who have purchased a house for their future office.
 Invariably, the issue of life safety comes up early in the design, particularly for two- or three-story houses.
-The reason is simple: codes have different theories about life safety for businesses than for residences, so the life safety features needed to comply with those theories are quite different.
-In a single family residence, everyone in the building is a relative or a friend of the family; they know each other, and will take care of each other in an emergency.
-Everyone is also very familiar with the building: they live there.
+The reason is simple.
+Codes have different theories about life safety for businesses than for residences.
+In other words, the life safety features needed to comply with those different theories is quite different.
+In a single family residence, everyone in the building is a relative or a friend of the family.
+They know each other, and will take care of each other in an emergency.
+Everyone is also very familiar with the building.
+They live there.
 Thus in a residence, upper floors, which typically contain bedrooms, require only one regular exit through a door.
-The code requires bedrooms to have emergency exits, which means having a window of a certain size that can be used as an exit in an emergency.
+The code requires bedrooms to have emergency exits, which means having a window of a certain size that can

-For a business, the code imagines a different set of occupants: people who may work for different companies may be in the same building, or the people in the building may not know each other or the building that well.
+For a business, the code imagines a different set of occupants.
+People who work for different companies may be in the same building.
+Or, the people in the building may not know each other or the building that well.
 A fire may start on the south side of the second floor of an office in one tenant space.
-The other tenants will try to escape the fire, not necessarily run into the fire to save the other tenants.
+The other tenants will try to escape the fire, rather than run into the fire to save the other tenants.
 A fire on the first floor of the building may also hinder people on the second floor.
 For this reason, the code requires second floors of businesses to have two stairs.
-This is why we see exterior stairs attached to businesses that occupy former residential buildings.
-That exterior stair is the code-required second exit from the upper floor.
+This is why we see outside stairs attached to businesses in former residential buildings.
+That outside stair is the required second exit from the upper floor.

-There is another way to go about making small buildings safe: sprinklers.
-Sprinklers are the “get out of jail free” card for a range of life safety deficiencies.
-In the case of business conversions of residential buildings, a single exit from an upper floor is allowable when the building has a sprinkler system.
-We are often discussing the relative cost of sprinkler systems versus exterior stairs with clients.
-Generally speaking, the costs are about the same, or close enough that price may not be the deciding factor on which way to go.
+Putting in a sprinkler system is a sure-fire way to make a small building safe.
+Sprinklers are the “get out of jail free” card for a range of life safety problems.
+In the case of business conversions of houses, the code allows single exit from an upper floor when the building has a sprinkler system.
+We often discuss the relative cost of sprinkler systems versus outside stairs with clients.
+Generally speaking, the costs are about the same, or close enough that price may not be the biggest factor.

-There is a third route to upper story exiting compliance, and it is one we used recently, illustrated by the image shown here.
+There is a third route to upper story exiting compliance.
+It is one we used recently, illustrated by the image shown here.
 The code allows a second or third story to be served by a single exit when that exit is only used by that story, and has a direct route to the exterior.
 In other words, the occupants of an upper story have their own, dedicated exit path to the outside.
-There are instances when the sole existing stair of a residence can be turned into that type of dedicated exit, but we have never seen this good fortune on a project.
+There are instances when the sole existing stair of a residence can be turned into that type of dedicated exit.
+Alas, we have never seen this good fortune on a project.

 In short: making small buildings safe can be a challenge, and it will involve either sprinklers or some type of stair project.